Why Consistent Data is Key Before You Apply for Grants (And How to Get It Right)

 Now that we’ve covered why data is important, let's take a look at how it fits into the grant application process.
 Here are some areas where data will play a crucial role:

-Call to Action: Get Ready to Leverage Your Data for Funding Success
+Call to Action: Get Your Data Ready Before You Apply

-Before you apply for that next grant, take the time to get your data in order.
-Consistent, reliable data is a must to back up your needs statement and build the credibility of your application.
+Before you apply for your next grant, take the time to get your data in order.
+Consistent, reliable data strengthens your needs statement and builds credibility with funders.